 Using a Pitney Bowes DM50

-The smaller, low volume franking machines are more simple in their design and are suitable for basic franking.
-Larger businesses with a higher output need a larger, automated machine which can determine the weight, size and thickness of your outgoing mail.
+The low volume franking machines are compact and simple in their design and ideal for handling up to 30 items of mail a day.
+Businesses with a higher output need a larger, automated machine that determines the weight, size and thickness of your outgoing mail.

-For larger packets, you print off a franking label to affix to the parcel, to avoid parcel printing being illegible or the parcel itself becoming creased or damaged.
+For larger packets, you print onto a self-adhesive franking label and affix to the parcel to avoid printing being illegible or the parcel being damaged.

 Although using a franking machine is a simple and hassle-free way of processing mail, there are a few conditions that must be met in order for your franked mail to be delivered successfully.

 In order to use your franking machine, it will need to have a license from Royal Mail.
-This will most likely be arranged for you by your supplier, but check to make sure that the machine will be ready to use straightaway.
-Your supplier will also explain to you the options available for you to keep your machine topped up and in credit.
-Machines can be credited online, over the phone or in arrears – the precise method(s) available to you will depend on the model and the nature of your contract with the supplier.
-Also, make sure that your machine will be automatically kept up to date with Royal Mail’s tariffs so that when there is a change to the postal rates, your machine will be franking at the correct prices.
+This is usually arranged by your provider and they’ll explain the options available for you to keep your machine topped up and in credit.
+Franking machines can be credited online via LAN or analogue telephone line, on the telephone or in arrears by invoice – the precise methods available to you will depend on the model and the nature of your contract with the provider.
+Make sure that your franking machine is automatically kept up to date with Royal Mail’s tariffs so that when there is a change to the postal rates, your machine will be franking at the correct prices.

 Replacing ink cartridges

-Franking machines use red ink cartridges that correspond to the make and type of the machine.
-Some machines can only accept cartridges made by the manufacturer of the machine itself.
-Other machines can accept cartridges that have been made by other suppliers, and these are often less expensive.
-When selecting a franking machine, it is a good idea to ask about the availability and price range of the ink cartridges it will require.
+Franking machines use ink cartridges that correspond to the make and type of the franking machine [for example, blue ink indicates a Smart Meter and red ink denotes a standard franking machine].
+Some franking machines can only accept cartridges made by the manufacturer, others accept “generic” cartridges made by other providers and these are often less expensive.
+When selecting a franking machine, it is a good idea to ask about the availability and price of the ink cartridges it will require.